PaluchowskiMatthew/JobLauncher/README.md

 # JobLauncher

-Simple python package for interaction with RenderingResourceManager.
+Simple python package for interaction with JobManager.

 Code related to EPFL Master Semester Project: